cloverich/chronicles/src/markdown/README.md

 # mdast-util-ofm

 Partial fork of https://github.com/MoritzRS/obsidian-ext initially because of ESM import issues.
 I need no immediate modifications of this project and if / once this project completes esm updates may be preferable to move this back to a dependency.

+ofm-\* packages are Copyright Moritz R. Schulz and MIT licensed